Interdiscount and Microspot on Growth Course:

 An Energy-efficient Shuttle Warehouse

 The shuttle warehouse with its six 80-meters aisles, 126 Stingray shuttles, and 65,700 rack spaces is at the core of the new building.
 Storage and retrieval units operate at very high speeds, allowing for up to 4,200 container movements per hour.
 In braking, energy is regained and fed back into the system.
-Individual areas such as incoming, high rack, picking, and shipping are connected by more than three kilometers of conveyors.
+Individual areas such as incoming, high rack, picking, and shipping are connected by more than three kilometres of conveyors.
 Energy consumption for KingDrive®-Technology is reduced by up to 30 percent as compared to conventional systems.

 One of the Most Modern Distribution Centers of Its Kind

 Six TGW PickCenters guarantee top performance at compact space.
 Thanks to goods-to-person order fulfillment as well as 1:1 assignment (one source, one target), picking errors are almost impossible.
 Upstream sequencing offers flexibility in changing order structures.

 "With this project, TGW has proven its extraordinary competence as system integrator.
 From the mechatronic components to the control systems and the software – everything came from one single source", TGW representatives Ewald Berger and Thomas Kretz emphasize.
 TGW, the Austrian intralogistics experts, also delivered a warehouse control system (WCS) including the TGW Software Suite for material flow calculation, which makes the Interdiscount logistics center one of the most advanced of its kind.